Photographer shares recap of the now largely contained Jennings Creek Wildfire in New Jersey

 "As a photographer from a visual aspect it's pretty awe-inspiring but being so connected to nature it's pretty devasting," Bobby Stormer.

 "I was literally watching it come over the ridgeline down at the other end of the lake.
-I pulled an all nighter, I was here until 6 in the morning," said Stormer.
+I pulled an all-nighter, I was here until 6 in the morning," said Stormer.
 "Sunday it was up and over the tree line.
-So you kind of had it the foreground of the houses which was surreal thing to see."
+So you kind of had it the foreground of the houses which was a surreal thing to see."

-He captured the firefighters as they try to contain the flames.
+He captured the firefighters as they tried to contain the flames.
 2,283 acres of forest burned in New Jersey, threatening 2 homes and 8 historical buildings.

 "Tuesday the winds shifted a little bit so all the smoke started riding the valley down into the Monksville Reservoir," said Stormer.